-After a walk in the park, you immediately see it: a smear of mud along the belly strap, some grass stains on the shoulder strap, and that light color that looks just a little less fresh than a week ago.
-A harness for a small dog picks up more than you'd think.
-And because it's worn daily, close to the skin and fur, maintenance is not an afterthought.
+After a walk in the park, you immediately see it: a streak of mud along the belly strap, some grass stains on the shoulder strap, and that light color that looks just a little less fresh than a week ago.
+A harness for a small dog carries more than you think.
+And because it's worn daily, right against the skin and fur, maintenance is not an afterthought.

-Fortunately, it's also not a job that takes a lot of time.
+Fortunately, it's also not a time-consuming task.
 If you approach it smartly, it takes hardly any effort.

 Start with the inside

-The inside of a harness is the part that gets dirtiest, but also the part that people most often forget.
-Direct skin contact means that sebum, dander, and soft fur accumulate, especially in curly breeds like Maltipoos and Cavapoos.
+The inside of a harness is the part that gets the dirtiest, but also the part that people most often forget.
+Direct skin contact means sebum, dander, and loose fur accumulate, especially in curly breeds like Maltipoos and Cavapoos.
 This ultimately causes irritation, even if you don't see it from the outside.

 Hand wash over machine wash

-Most harnesses, especially the soft padded types, can withstand hand washing.
+Most harnesses, especially the soft padded types, can be hand-washed.
 Put it in a basin of lukewarm water with a small amount of mild soap, the neutral kind without perfume or white fabric softener.
 Let the harness soak for a few minutes, gently rub along the straps, and rinse thoroughly.

-Machine washing is tempting, but a laundry bag is then absolutely necessary, and even then you run the risk of the buckle or D-ring being damaged by the tumbling action of the machine.
+Machine washing is tempting, but a laundry bag is then absolutely necessary, and even then, you run the risk of the buckle or D-ring being damaged by the tumbling of the drum.
 The structure of padded material can also deteriorate.
-A short wash at thirty degrees in a laundry bag is possible, but hand washing gives more control and is better for the lifespan.
+A short wash at thirty degrees in a laundry bag is possible, but hand washing gives more control and is better for longevity.

 Dry properly

 Lay the harness flat to dry, not in the dryer and not directly in the sun.
-Bright summer sun, and there's certainly enough of it in May, can fade colors and make elastic material stiff.
+Bright summer sun, and certainly in May there is enough of it by now, can fade colors and stiffen elastic material.
 Let the harness dry at room temperature, on a towel or over the back of a chair.

-Before putting it back on, check that everything is really dry, including the thick padded parts.
-A damp harness attracts dirt more quickly and can cause mold spots with prolonged use.
+Before putting it back on, check that everything is truly dry, including the thick padded parts.
+A damp harness attracts dirt more quickly and can cause mildew spots with prolonged use.

 Keep buckles and rings clean

 Metal buckles and D-rings deserve special attention.
-Wipe them dry with a cloth after washing to prevent discoloration or rust.
-You can check plastic buckles for small cracks or deformation, as this is an early sign that it's time for replacement.
+Wipe them dry with a cloth after washing so they don't discolor or rust.
+Plastic buckles can be checked for small cracks or deformation, as this is an early sign that it's time for replacement.

-Is there a strap attached to the buckle with a swivel joint?
-Move it regularly to keep it smooth so you can always quickly click it on, even when you're in a hurry.
+Is a leash attached to the buckle with a swivel joint?
+Move it regularly so that it remains smooth and you can always clip it on quickly, even if you're in a hurry.

 Quick check after every walk

 You don't need to fully wash the harness after every outing.
-What does help: shake it off, remove loose fur, and check that there are no tangles or seeds in the material.
-Small dogs with curly hair pick up these kinds of things much more easily than you'd expect, and those plant residues can damage material over time or cause irritation.
+What does help: shake it off, remove loose fur, and check for tangles or seeds in the material.
+Small dogs with curly hair pick up these kinds of things much more easily than you'd expect, and those plant remnants can damage the material over time or cause irritation.

 When is a harness really due for replacement?

-Holy Moly will soon launch a collection of harnesses for small dogs, designed with exactly these things in mind.
+In the Holy Moly collection, you'll find harnesses for small dogs designed with precisely these things in mind.